Bendy-1/Discord-Bot/README.md

 Account balance system. <br/>
 List of basic commands to mess around with. <br/>
 <br/>
-currently working on gambling system - <br/>
+currently working on a gambling system - <br/>